satanja/GraphBenchmarks/README.md

 * deleting the graph using a fixed arbitrary order per graph.

 # Notes
 * Memory consumption is HIGH.
 It is recommended to have at least 12 GB free at all times.
-In particular the Adjacency Matrix List has a very high memory  footprint.
+The Adjacency Matrix and Adjacency Matrix List have an obvious large memory footprint...
 * Relative file paths for windows have been used, i.e. using ``\\``.
 Change accordingly for building under Linux / MacOS.